uwindsorcss/hub/app/views/pages/GUIDE.markdown

  - 0341 110 Introduction to Economics I
  - 0241 111 Introduction to Economics II
  - COMP 2067 Programming for Beginners

+Jose's recommended course sequence for the first two years of University.
+First two years of University most CS students take the same courses as CS doesn't have many electives.
+I also recommend you take mandatory courses as third and fourth year you are going to want to have electives to take fun CS courses.

+#### First Semester
+COMP100 Key Concepts in comp sci
+COMP140 Intro to algorithms
+MATH139 Functions and deferential calculus
+MATH125 Linera Algebra
+Elective (See if you can take another mandatory course you will have to do in the future)

+#### Second Semester
+ECON110 Intro to Economics 1 or Physcology (I took econ because I find it more fun and applicable) COMP141 Intro to algorithms II
+COMP265 Comp Architecture 1
+MATH141 Integral Calculus
+MATH190 Mathematical Foundations

+#### Third Semester
+COMP231 Theoretical Foundations of Comp Sci
+COMP212 Obj Oriented Programming using Java
+COMP256 System Programming
+COMP254 Data Structures
+STATIS 205 Statistics for the Sciences

+#### Fourth Semester
+COMP3150 Database Management Systems
+COMP2140 Languages, Grammars and Translators
+COMP2660 Comp Archi II
+COMP3220 Obj Oriented Software Anal/Des
+COMP3710 Artificial Intelligence Concepts

 # Co-op and Internships
 ------------